 Long Carry Fees

 Considering the traffic, congestion, parking situation, potential roadblocks, and more issues you deal with in New York City, chances are you might end up with long carry fees on your bill.
-Not every mover charges these fees so when you call you should ask if the company does tack these charges on to the bill after a move.
+Not every mover charges these fees, so when you call, you should ask if the company tacks these charges onto the bill after a move.

 Late Minute Cancellation

-Sometimes life happens and there’s nothing you can do about it.
+Sometimes life happens, and there’s nothing you can do about it.
 Ideally, you would be able to give the movers some notice if you need to cancel or change the date.
-Most require a couple days notice to not incur any additional fees.
+Most require a couple of days’ notice to avoid any additional fees.
 The second you learn about any changes, update the NYC moving company immediately.
 The faster you let them know, the better.

-However, if it can’t be avoided you will have to pay cancellation fees.
-Again, the amount will differ between companies so you should carefully read your agreement to see what their policies are.
-Some might charge a percentage of your quote while others will charge a flat rate of a couple hundred dollars.
+However, if it can’t be avoided, you will have to pay cancellation fees.
+Again, the amount will differ between companies, so you should carefully read your agreement to see what their policies are.
+Some might charge a percentage of your quote, while others will charge a fixed rate of a couple of hundred dollars.

 Rush Moving